tristanlangford/MakersAirBnB/README.md

 so that I can see if a space is available when I want, I would like to be able to see a range of dates when a space is of available

+As a property owner,
+so that I avoid double-booking
+I would like the date range to show when a propert is already booked

 As a holiday maker,
 so that I can book a space,
 I would like to be able to book a property